romeerez/pg-transactional-tests/README.md

 Transactions are faster than truncating, but we are talking about milliseconds which doesn't really count.

-Main benefit is it's simpler to use.
+Main benefit is that it is simpler to use.
 With this library you can create persisted seed data, such as record of current user to use across the tests, while if you choose truncating, you'll also need to recreate seed data for each test.